-Step one — Cut the PVC.
-This method involves just four 3 1/2-inch-long screws and either four 1 1/8 inch-long copper pipe couplings, or pieces of 1/2-inch-diameter PVC pipe.
-I’m using PVC, so I cut the pipe with a hacksaw into 1 1/8-inch sections.
-You can make them longer if you want to keep the trellis further away from the wall , but you’ll need longer screws.
-Now, if you want, you can paint the pipe sections to match the wall or the trellis, or leave them neutral.
+Cut the PVC pipe with a hacksaw into 4 sections each 1 1⁄8-in. long.
+You can make them longer if you want to keep the trellis further away from the wall, but you’ll need longer screws.
+Now's a good time to paint the PVC pieces to match the wall or the trellis, if you want.

-If you’re working alone, here’s a system that works for me: After leveling it and marking where to drill, take the trellis down and predrill all the holes in it.
-Then, while holding the trellis in position on the wall, drill through one of the holes in the trellis into the wall.
-I like to pick one of the upper corners first.
+Take the trellis down and predrill all the holes.
+Then, while holding the trellis in position on the wall, predrill the holes through the trellis into the wall.
+Start with one of the upper corners first.
 Put the screw in and tighten it part way.
-Now, hold the trellis up to the marks, making sure it’s level and drill another hole.
-Drive another screw in part way.
-Now you can drill the rest of the holes, but don’t put the screws in yet.
+Then hold the trellis up to the pencil marks, make sure it’s level and predrill the hole in the opposite corner.
+Drive that screw in part way, too.
+Now you can predrill the holes for the rest of the trellis, but don’t put the screws in yet.

-Back the screws out and insert a piece of PVC pipe between the trellis and the wall.
+Back the top two screws out and insert a piece of PVC pipe between the trellis and the wall.
 Then put the screws back in through the trellis and the spacer into the wall, but don’t tighten them completely yet.
-Repeat this with the other holes and then tighten all of the screws.
+Repeat this for all the other holes and then tighten all of the screws.

 Now your trellis is firmly attached to the wall and there is enough space for vines to wrap around the wood.

 If you like to take your trellis down from the wall for cleaning at the end of each season, this attachment method will make it quick and easy.
 It also allows you to paint the wall behind the trellis without taking it down completely.
 The frame stays attached at the bottom and folds down away from the wall.
-It’s fastened with two 1 1/2-inch hook and eyes at the top.
-As you’re installing your trellis, always predrill the holes so you don’t split the wood.
+It’s fastened with two 1 1/2-in. hook and eyes at the top.

 - 2 2-in. leaf hinges with screws

-Step three — Attach the hinges.
-You’ll need two 2-inch leaf hinges.
-Fasten them to the 1×2 ledger board as you see in the photo, about 1 inch in from each end.
+Fasten two 2-in. leaf hinges to the ledger board about 1 in. in from each end.

-Step four— Screw the hinges to the trellis.
 Lay the trellis face down in front of the wall, supporting it on blocks.
 Now fasten the other half of the hinge to the back of the trellis frame.
-Again, the photo will help you figure out the placement.

 Once the bottom of the trellis is secure, you’re ready to fasten the top to the wall.
 Swing the trellis up into position.
 On the wall, mark the top outside edges of the trellis and then lay it back down.